Parsa-Sedigh/go-calhoun-test/pamphlets/section-16-dependency-injection.md

 **implementation agnostic is achieved through interfaces.**

+We can do better by expecting an interface and with this, we no longer care about specific implementation of the dep.

 Another upside of using interfaces over concrete types is, when we expect concrete types, it's not clear what we wanna use from that type and this makes it harder to use this func that accepts the concrete type.
 Because the func could do anything with that type.
 This is especially true when the concrete type is complex and has a lot of fields and are hard to set up, we don't need which fields